Student Handbook

 Birthday Celebrations

-Due to food safety issues, allergies and the growing impact to instruction, along with the rise of childhood obesity, the staff at Newport Heights Elementary have agreed that birthday celebrations will not include food, gifts or latex balloons.
-Birthday invitations must be emailed/mailed and cannot be handed out at school.
+Due to food safety issues, allergies, growing impact to instruction, the staff at Newport Heights Elementary have agreed that birthday celebrations will not include food or gifts.
+This rule was adopted in the 2014-15 school year.
 Celebrations can be determined by each classroom teacher.
-Please contact your teacher to find out more about their classroom policies and procedures. ** A new popular idea for celebrating a child’s birthday or special accomplishment is to donate a favorite book to the school library or classroom in the child’s name.
-Kids LOVE this gift!
-Ask the teacher or librarian for title suggestions.
+Please contact your teacher to find out more about their classroom policies and procedures. **Preschool has separate birthday procedures.
+Please talk to your classroom teacher.

 - Policies and Procedure Summaries